eclipse-iceoryx/iceoryx/doc/conceptual-guide.md

 ### A Note on Pointers
 As already discussed, shared memory segments may be mapped to different memory areas in the virtual address space of a process.
-To deal with this, iceoryx utilizes specialized pointer types: the `iox::RelativePointer` and the `iox::RelocatablePointer`.
+To deal with this, iceoryx utilizes specialized pointer types: the `iox::rp::RelativePointer` and the `iox::RelocatablePointer`.

 Using these types, the difference in memory mapping is not a factor when it comes to locating a memory chunk.